 This script combines each CSV file into one called AllData20132014.csv.

 *mariia used her own SQL script to generate another merged file maybe have that instead*

+After extracting 2013-2014 data from GH Archive on BigQuery, we extract fields from json strings to match the format of our 2015-2023 data.
+First, we extract the repository name (repo_name) from JSON repo field.
+Next, we extract the actor login (actor_login) from JSON actor field.
+The Python script to retrieve the listed fields is accessible via link.
+In case we notice that some of the information is left blank, we parse the payload field to extract the missing data.

 On BigQuery, click add to upload a local file.
 Select AllData20132014.csv and a dataset to create the table.
 Then, run the following script: https://docs.google.com/document/d/1at-KWEDrOUjcGVi8TT8X3ndWlIEPeA4fP4e1ztx6Yj8/edit?usp=sharing.

 Replace this line, from ethereum-project-383415.Data.Data20132014Merged, with your project and dataset name.
 My project is named ethereum-project-383415 and my dataset is named Data.
 This can vary, depending on user preferences.